sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 9 Outline.md

 Like individuals, national governments are bound to each other by a social contract, holding countries to a certain standard.
 A component of this contract is the right to for a national government to rule only its own nation, and be held accountable to its own people.
 Interfering in another country's election violates the contract.

 P1: The social contract expects that governments abide by international law.

-P2: Acting solely for selfish interests is not a reason to break the social contract, as it exists to curb selfishness.

-P3: This robs people of their right to vote, silencing the people with foreign interests.
+-

+P2: Right to free and fair election
+- Negates democratic right
+- Installs government potentially harmful to the people